johngeorge142/auxiliary-projects/README.md

 1. First,create an AWS instance with a public key pair (ndevops.pem)

-2. create a file, onboard.sh and paste the script from the file in the repository
+2. create a file, onboard.sh and paste the script from the file(Onboard.sh) in the repository

 3. copy the onboard.sh file into the AWS instance using command:
 ```